Canada Drugs

 Directions

-4. Discard the used ring in the trash.
-Do not flush it down the toilet.
+• Please dispose of the used ring in the trash; do not flush it down the toilet.

 Cautions